 Unqualified opinion is a positive opinion that the book of accounts reflects the true and fair state of the business financial position.
 It is also an indicative that there is no fraud and errors observed.

-Qualified opinion is given when the books of account do not conform to the Generally Accepted Accounting Principles but no misrepresentation or conformity issue has been detected.
+Qualified opinion availing is in the event the books of account do not conform to the Generally Accepted Accounting Principles but no misrepresentation or conformity issue detected.

-Adverse opinion is given when the books of accounts don’t adhere to Generally Accepted Accounting Principle.
+Adverse opinion is on the other hand given when the books of accounts don’t adhere to Generally Accepted Accounting Principle.
 There is also misrepresentation, manipulations and non-conformity issues detected in the financial reports of the company in this case.

 Disclaimer of opinion

-Disclaimer of opinion is issued in a situation where the auditor is indifferent.
-This means that there might be unforeseen contingencies arising from lack of important information or document necessary for decision making.
+Disclaimer of opinion is the option in a situation where the auditor is indifferent.
+This means that there are contingencies that could arise from lack of important information or document necessary for decision making.